JaredlL/hotel-room-booking/Readme.md

 - This is enforced by a database-level constraint on the `BookedNight` table.
   - The composite key `(RoomId, Date)` prevents double-bookings.
+- It is assumed that checkout is in the morning, and a room will be avaiable for a new booking in the evening

 **Any booking at the hotel must not require guests to change rooms at any point during their stay**